-Room numbering must be comprised of a solid system, able to stand-up to virtually any programming scenarios.
-The ISS considers room numbering as part of the foundation of the larger UNM Wayfinding & Signage Program.
+Room numbering must be a solid, logical, universally accepted systemable to stand-up to virtually all programming scenarios.
+Room numbering is one of the pillars of the UNM Wayfinding & Signage Program.
 The room numbering convention shall be followed as consistently as possible throughout all University facilities.
 Questions regarding room numbering should be directed to UNM PDC.

-- A. Each room number must be unique, no duplicate numbers. - B. Rooms shall be numbered in ascending order, in a continuous, clockwise direction, based on the primary: facility, department, suite and room entrance. - C. Race Track Plan: at the main/ground level the lowest room number shall be assigned beginning to the left.
+- A. Each room number must be unique, no duplicate numbers. - B. Rooms shall be numbered in ascending, continuous, clockwise direction, based on the primary: facility, department, suite and room entrance. - C. Race Track Plan: at the main/ground level the lowest room number shall be assigned beginning to the left.
 Even numbers should be assigned on the right side (inside) of the corridor and odd numbers on the left side, (outside). - D. Double-Loaded Corridor Hallway: assign even numbered rooms on the north and/or east side of corridor and odd numbered rooms on south and/or west side. - E. Vertical Stack: to the greatest extent possible, rooms in similar locations on different floors shall have similar room numbers to allow for greater user orientation, floor to floor. - F. Mezzanines will be numbered as a separate floor, ie., when the mezzanine exists between Floor 1 and the next whole floor, it will be numbered as Floor 2.